shaunc/cucumber_nim/readme.rst

 4. Background sections may have examples.
 If they do, all the scenarios of the feature are run for each example row.

-5. Tables may be specified for steps, but step definitions currently can not access them.
-(TODO!)

-6. The special tag "@skip" can be used to specify features and/or scenarios which are skipped by default.
+5. The special tag "@skip" can be used to specify features and/or scenarios which are skipped by default.

 .. _step definitions: